Literal cut and paste – palaeontological memes and content creation through the ages

 Data sonification is the auditory sister to visualisation and is a fascinating example of using a non-visual human sensory experience to process data.
 It can allow people, including blind and visually impaired communities, to listen to datasets, in the way you might look at a graph.
 This allows for aural pattern recognition and exploration.
 NASA is a big fan – check out their audio library.

-In its simplest form, data sonification can even be seen in your own house – think about the ping of a microwave – you are being conveyed data (in this case ‘lunch is ready’) in an audio format.
+In its simplest form, data sonification can even be heard in your own house – think about the ping of a microwave – you are being conveyed data (in this case ‘lunch is ready’) in an audio format.
 Slightly more complex than that, you have the example of Geiger counters.
 Radiation data is conveyed through that ominous clicking sound which has become iconic in film, TV and gaming.

 This piece has an excellent discussion and history, this one has more info and examples as it gets more and more complex.
 And you can lose a chunk of your day by browsing the Data Sonification Archive.